zzhou11/gerechtlab-hpruitt/README.md

     10
 TCT_getTrack: Makes a matrix of the slices and corresponding data of a particular track.
 Returns an empty matrix if no track found.

-    -Slice numbers MUST be unique, and preferably in ascending order to make calculations easier for you...
+    -Slice numbers MUST be unique, and preferably in ascending order to make calculations easier for you